 Application and Deadline

 Applicants should specify the types of projects they intend to work on, describe how working with faculty curators will enhance their own research, and note how their research interests intersect with the aims of the Gender Policy Report.
-A completed application and proposal must be submitted to [email protected] by 9 a.m. on April 2, 2021.
 The completed application will include the fellowship application form, a three-page research proposal, a two-page CV, and an unofficial transcript.
 More information about upcoming opportunities and deadlines is available here.

 A faculty committee will review applications and determine awards based on eligibility and merit of the submitted proposals.
 We will also take into account your current funding availability.